React End-of-Life Dates —

 React EOL Schedule — All Major Versions

 React 18 was the current version for nearly three years — March 2022 to December 2024.
 It introduced concurrent rendering, automatic batching, Suspense improvements, and the useTransition and useDeferredValue hooks.
-It became the most widely deployed React version in the ecosystem.
+It is still the most widely deployed React version in the ecosystem, which is exactly why its status matters.

 React 17 — Effectively Unsupported